 At BioLogos, we embrace the historical Christian faith and uphold the authority and inspiration of the Bible.
 Several leaders at the Discovery Institute, including Meyer, share these commitments.
 The organization, however, has chosen not to make specific religious commitments, welcoming Jews, Muslims, and agnostics as well as Christians.
 This difference is integral to our contrasting approaches to apologetics.
 DI seeks to make the case for the designer in a purely scientific context, without specifying who the designer is.
 At BioLogos, we take the approach that science is not equipped to provide a full Christian apologetic.
 Rather, we believe in the triune God for the same reasons most believers do—because of the evidence in the Bible, personal spiritual experience, and recognition that we are sinners who need the saving work of Jesus Christ.
 Because of these beliefs, we look at the universe through the lens of biblical faith, and see a glorious creation that testifies to the God we know and love.
 How do we make the case for God if we accept the mainstream scientific results for evolution?
 Stay tuned for the closing piece of this series by theologian Alister McGrath.
-In the meantime, take a look at John Polkinghorne’s views of the resurrection and natural theology, this sermon from leading Pastor John Ortberg, and a blog series from BioLogos Content Manager Jim Stump.
+In the meantime, take a look at John Polkinghorne’s views of the resurrection and natural theology, and a blog series from BioLogos Content Manager Jim Stump.

 The debate between intelligent design and evolutionary creation is relatively minor in the larger work of the church.
 Both views are held by fellow believers seeking to be faithful followers of Christ, as is young earth creation.
 Yet damage can be done to the church if popular apologetic techniques get attached to incorrect science.
 The purpose of this series is to seek truth, including pointing out scholarly weaknesses and inaccuracies as we see them.
 “As iron sharpens iron, so one person sharpens another.”
 (Prov.
 27:17) We welcome the iron to be sharpened on us in turn, and have invited Stephen Meyer to post a response to the reviews in this series.